zanadoman/wizard_engine/README.md

 In every case ID 0 means an empty object which should not be used, \
 it can not be deleted or accessed, but you can use it in some cases, \
-for example to give an empty TextureID to a Texture object of an Actor. \
+for example to give an empty Texture to a Texturebox of an Actor. \
 (In this case the renderer will skip the Texture object.) \
 Just to mention another useful example of using ID 0, if you don't want \
 your Actor to have collision, you need to set its CollisionLayer to 0. \